byu-cs324/byu-cs324/01a-hw-private-repo-mirror/README.md

     Enter file in which to save the key (/home/user/.ssh/id_rsa):
     ```

     Optionally enter a passphrase at the next prompt.
-This makes sure that the
+Entering a passphrase
-    private key cannot be used without the passphrase.
-This is good practice
+    makes sure that the private key cannot be used without the passphrase.
-    for a shared machine in particular:
+    This is good security practice, especially for a shared machine:

     ```
     Enter passphrase (empty for no passphrase):